solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

    present in instructions invoked via [Cross-Program Invocations](#cross-program-invocations).

-Given the two conditions, users can securely transfer or assign the authority of on-chain assets to program addresses and the program can then assign that authority elsewhere at its discretion.
+Given the two conditions, users can securely transfer or assign the authority of on-chain assets to program addresses, and the program can then assign that authority elsewhere at its discretion.

 ### Private keys for program addresses

-A Program address does not lie on the ed25519 curve and therefore has no valid private key associated with it, and thus generating a signature for it is impossible.
-While it has no private key of its own, it can be used by a program to issue an instruction that includes the Program address as a signer.
+A program address does not lie on the ed25519 curve and therefore has no valid private key associated with it, and thus generating a signature for it is impossible.
+While it has no private key of its own, it can be used by a program to issue an instruction that includes the program address as a signer.

 ### Hash-based generated program addresses

 Program addresses are deterministically derived from a collection of seeds and a program id using a 256-bit pre-image resistant hash function.
 Program address must not lie on the ed25519 curve to ensure there is no associated private key.
-During generation an error will be returned if the address is found to lie on the curve.
+During generation, an error will be returned if the address is found to lie on the curve.
 There is about a 50/50 chance of this happening for a given collection of seeds and program id.
 If this occurs a different set of seeds or a seed bump (additional 8 bit seed) can be used to find a valid program address